 “I can’t imagine how different my life would be if I wouldn’t have taken her advice,” he said.

 Holbrook has worked hard to establish himself, yet he attributes much of his success to the knowledge and skills he needed to break into the film and game industries and the motivation and encouragement he received from special mentors at CCS.

 “Sylvia Austermiller recognized my talents and gave me the push I needed to make it through my liberal arts courses,” said Holbrook.
 “At the time I was learning 3D animation, the technology was very cutting edge.
 It was difficult to find an instructor anywhere who knew this stuff.
 I was fortunate to learn a great deal from my classmate Linden Vennard and be taken under the wings of experienced CCS instructors Larry Larson and Dennis Summers.
 They taught me a great deal about the industry and what I had to look forward to.

-“Thanks to the encouragement I received from Sylvia and other mentors at CCS, support from home and prayers to God every night, I made it.
-My family has been the biggest inspiration to me.
-Regardless of how much I've achieved, they keep me striving to do more."
+“Thanks to the encouragement I received from Sylvia and other mentors at CCS, support from home and prayers to God every night, I made it."

 "My family has been the biggest inspiration to me.
 Regardless of how much I’ve achieved, they keep me striving to do more.”